smsharma/AIrXiv/README.md

 ## Implementation Notes

-- When papers are added, AIrXiv attempts to extract the TeX source of the papers.
-This was found to work better when it comes to accurately transcribing equations and algorithms.
+- AIrXiv attempts to extract the TeX source of the papers when they are added to the database.
+This was found to work better when it comes to transcribing equations and algorithms compared to extracting directly from the PDF.
 If this fails, PDF extraction is used.
-- AIrXiv uses a simple top-k similarity search from a FAISS vector store. k can be set in config.yml, along with the chunk size and stride length of  chunks.
+- AIrXiv uses a simple top-k similarity search from a FAISS vector store, relying on `langchain`. k can be set in config.yml, along with the chunk size and stride length of  chunks.
 - Frontend elements are in `static`, and backend elements are in `util` and `main.py`.

 ## Installation